 Juliette Berg, Ph.D.

-, is a postdoctoral fellow at Youth-Nex working with Dr. Catherine Bradshaw and Dr. Dewey Cornell.
+, was a postdoctoral fellow at Youth-Nex working with Dr. Catherine Bradshaw and Dr. Dewey Cornell.
 Her research focuses on the design and evaluation of school-based and community-based prevention programs aimed at improving children’s contexts of development, particularly in low-income neighborhoods; contextual influences on children’s social-emotional and academic adjustment; and school climate.
 She is interested in the intersection of child development and social policy both in the United States and internationally.
 She received her PhD in Applied Developmental Psychology from New York University.
 Her dissertation examined associations between children’s and teachers’ perceptions of school interpersonal climate and children’s school adjustment in the context of a whole-school social-emotional and literacy intervention in elementary school, addressing conceptual and empirical challenges surrounding the study of school climate.
 While at NYU and as an intern at MDRC, Juliette worked on the evaluation of several school-based randomized control trials in the United States, France, and South Africa, and a conditional cash transfer program in New York City.
 Juliette was an IES Pre-doctoral Fellow and an AERA Grants Program Dissertation Grantee.
 In June 2015 Dr. Berg completed her postdoc and joined the staff of the American Institutes for Research.

 Christopher Branson, Ph.D.